-Here we go island hopping in El Nido, the northern most region on Palawan and probably the most known too.
+Here we go island hopping in El Nido, the northernmost region on Palawan and arguably the most known too.

 Hitting the town in the morning we immediately understand that tourism is becoming well established here, way more than previous places we’ve been to in the Philippines such as Cebu and Bohol.
 El Nido is a simple village with a road on the beach side leading to the port that has become home to plenty of businesses: restaurants, hotels&hostels, dive centres, scooter rentals and travel agencies.

 One can tell that to make it simple everybody agreed to the municipality program to offer 4 tours named A-B-C-D, all of them with fixed prices.
 Depending on high/low season, or large groups, each agent is then free to offer discounts.

 We opted for tour A to begin with on our next available full day, and we found an agency that sold it for 900 pesos/each (early November).
 Tours leave at around 9 am and return before 5 pm.